aheschl1/JsonTorchModels/README.md

 *Option 1*

 1. pip install json-torch-models
-2. Define your models in json (as described below)
-3. From any project:

 *Option 2*

 1. Navigate to the root directory after cloning.
-3. pip install -e .
+2. pip install -e .

-4. Define your models in json (as described below)
+Define your models in json (as described below)

-5. From any project:
+From any project, build the model with:

 ```py
 from json_torch_models.model_factory import ModelFactory